...

 • A collapsible or stackable food container.

-Ethical wildlife and nature encounters
+Keep wildlife and nature encounters ethical

 Instead, support sanctuaries and reserves where the focus is conservation and rehabilitation, with limited visitor numbers and clear welfare policies.